whitewolf101/Onn.-4k-2023-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 # Onn.
 4k Streaming Box Rooting and Remote Button Remapping + Useful Android Tv Scripts

+## NOTICE - This no longer works when last tested - archiving this so if someone manages to find it helpful somehow they can still use it

 #### Disclaimer

 <b>The content in this post is for educational purposes only.
 Use the content as per the regulations.
 This is a simple rework of the scripts provided [here](https://github.com/amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping)  for my 2023 model Onn box, your milage may vary</b>